-- Individual with a disability means a person who has a (a) physical or mental impairment that substantially limits one or more major life activities of the individual. - (b) Major life activity means a function such as caring for one's self, performing manual tasks, walking, hearing, speaking, breathing, learning, and working. - Physical or mental impairment means: (C) - 1.
-A physiological disorder or condition, disfigurement, or that affects one anatomical loss or more bodily functions; or - 2.
-A mental or psychological disorder that meets one of the diagnostic categories specified in the most edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association, such as an intellectual or developmental disability, organic brain syndrome, traumatic brain injury, posttraumatic stress disorder, military sexual trauma and/or an emotional or mental illness. - (d) Service animal means an animal that is trained to do work or perform tasks for an individual with a disability, including a physical, sensory, psychiatric, intellectual, other mental disability.
-The work done or performed must be directly related to the individual's disability and may include, but are not limited to, guiding an individual who is visually impaired or blind, alerting an individual who is deaf or hard of hearing, pulling a wheelchair, assisting with mobility or balance, alerting and protecting an individual who is having a seizure, retrieving objects, alerting an individual to the presence of allergens, providing physical support and assistance with balance and stability to an individual with a mobility disability, helping an individual with a psychiatric or neurological disability by preventing or interrupting impulsive or destructive behaviors, reminding an individual with mental illness to take prescribed medications, calming an individual with posttraumatic stress disorder during an anxiety attack, or doing other specific work or performing other special tasks.
+- (a) Individual with a disability means a person who has a physical or mental impairment that substantially limits one or more major life activities of the individual. - (b) Major life activity means a function such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working. - (c) Physical or mental impairment means: - A physiological disorder or condition, disfigurement, or anatomical loss that affects one or more bodily functions; or - 2.
+A mental or psychological disorder that meets one of the diagnostic categories specified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association, such as an intellectual or developmental disability, organic brain syndrome, traumatic brain injury, posttraumatic stress disorder, military sexual trauma and/or an emotional or mental illness. - or perform tasks for an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+The work done or tasks performed must be directly related to the individual's disability and may include, but are not limited to, guiding an individual who is visually impaired or blind, alerting an individual who is deaf or hard of hearing, pulling a wheelchair, assisting with mobility or balance, alerting and protecting an individual who is having a seizure, retrieving objects, alerting an individual to the presence of allergens, providing physical support and assistance with balance and stability to an individual with a mobility disability, helping an individual with a psychiatric or neurological disability by preventing or interrupting impulsive or destructive behaviors, reminding an individual with mental illness to take prescribed medications, calming an individual with posttraumatic stress disorder during an anxiety attack, or doing other specific work or performing other special tasks.